tikalk/commandcar/README.md

 # Loads are not persistent

 To avoid permission issues, commandcar caches the loads you make in a temporary storage.
-This doesn't need to affect you dramatically, however if you're running commandcar commands within other bash scripts it may be a good idea to include any `load` commands in the script before actually invoking the API commands.
+This doesn't need to affect you dramatically as the cache will not purge during CLI sessions, however if you're running commandcar within other bash scripts it may be a good idea to include any `load` commands in the script before actually invoking the API commands just to be on safe side.

 # Invoking APIs using commandcar